pvcraven/arcade_book/source/chapters/08_functions/functions.rst

   I don't need thirty lines of code to do it.
-* **Dividing a complex problem into simpler ones.** The key to programming, and a lot of things in life, is to learn how to take a large, overwhelmingly complex problem, and divide it into small problems that are easy to solve.
+* **Dividing a complex problem into simpler ones.** The key to programming, and a lot of things in life, is to learn how to take a large, overwhelmingly complex problem, and divide it into small problems.
   For example,
   we have functions that can display dots on the screen.
 Then there functions that can draw a line using those dots.
 Then functions that can draw triangles using those lines.
 Then functions that can draw trees using those triangles.
 Then finally a forest function that uses the trees function.
-A complex forest broken down into simple functions that build off each other.
+Drawing a complex forest is broken down into simple functions that build off each other.
 * **Making code easier to maintain.** If there is a problem in your program, it is easier to find when your program is divided into parts.
 If your car isn't moving correctly, and there is a ``move_car`` function, that's